 Identification without Finnish ID – eIDAS identification for EU citizens

-In the future, identification by eIDAS will enable the citizens of other EU countries to use their national ID cards and other national identification methods to log in to the Finnish Tax Administration’s e-services including MyTax.
-Users can access another country’s e-services with eIDAS identification if both countries use similar methods of electronic identification.
+In the future, identification by eIDAS will enable the citizens of other EU countries to use their national login keys to log in to the Finnish Tax Administration’s e-services including MyTax.
+This requires that the both other EU country and Finland use similar methods of electronic identification.

 eIDAS is an EU regulation designed to ensure up-to-date and internationally accepted standards for electronic identification.